winitzki/scall/tutorial/programming_dhall.md

 ```dhall
 Pair A B  ≅  ∀(R : Type) → (A → B → R) → R
 ```
-The analogous encoding for the dependent pair is:
+The analogous encoding of the dependent pair is:
 ```dhall
 DependentPair X P  ≅  ∀(R : Type) → (∀(x : X) → P x → R) → R
 ```